What is Metadata Management? Insights into Frameworks, Governance & Tools

 Metadata and metadata management support data governance by providing the basis for identifying, defining, and classifying data.
 And with data quality standards in place, metadata management ensures the proper regulatory controls are applied to corresponding data components.

-OK, So What is a Metadata Management Tool?
+OK, So What are Metadata Management Tools?

 Metadata management tools provide meaningful context and insight into the digital assets stored across the enterprise so that non-technical users can easily discover information.